Wichita-Sedgwick County Metropolitan Area Planning Department

 - The MAPD coordinates the development of a Comprehensive Plan for the City of Wichita and Sedgwick County MAPD develops and implements neighborhood plans for the City of Wichita.
 In addition, it provides assistance to the City of Wichita and Sedgwick County on a wide-range of other policy and technical matters related to the Comprehensive Plan (ADVANCED PLANS)

 - The MAPD advises the Metropolitan Area Planning Commission, the City Council and the County Commission on zoning, subdivision, and other related matters.
 Working with other departments, we help to implement the development review process.
 MAPD oversees historic preservation efforts.
-Staff support is also provided to the Historic Preservation Board, Wichita Board of Zoning Appeals, and Sedgwick County Board of Zoning Appeals.
+Staff support is also provided to the Historic Preservation Board, Wichita-Sedgwick County Board of Zoning Appeals.
 (CURRENT PLANS)

 Advanced Plans Division Description